At Nether Kellet, we are committed to developing our children personally, socially and academically. We want to develop lifelong learners who:

 At Nether Kellet, the subjects we teach are:

 We follow termly whole school themes which encourage teachers to plan links between discrete subjects.
+Please see below for the Theme Overview for 2022-2024.
 The aim of this approach is for learning to be more meaningful and to exploit opportunities for reinforcement.
 Creative arts and a vibrant learning environment are essential parts of our themes and each theme is enhanced through bringing in appropriate visitors and taking children off site on educational visits.

 We also focus on achieving the highest possible standards for all our children in the fundamentals of English, maths and science.
 We are well equipped in computer technology too and combine high tech learning with our forest school status where we get back to nature!
 Our curriculum is further enriched by visiting teachers, artists, musicians and sports teachers.